 Enhancing Required Joint Efforts on City Air Project

-Within the scope of CityAir project which is implemented by the Ministry of Environment and Urbanization, awareness activities are being carried out and solution suggestions are being developed to improve air quality of 31 cities in Turkey.
+Within the scope of CityAir project, implemented by the Ministry of Environment and Urbanization, awareness raising activities are carried out and solutions are proposed to improve air quality in 31 cities in Turkey.

-Technical and administrative capacities of municipalities and competent authorities will be increased in order to solve the air pollution through site visits and trainings in the city of Kahramanmaraş with the emission inventory workshop which will be attended by authorities from Adana, Gaziantep, Hatay, Kilis, Mersin, Osmaniye and Kahramanmaraş in 2-5 December 2019.
+Technical and administrative capacity of municipalities and competent authorities will be strengthened in order to eradicate the problem of air pollution through site visits and training activities in İzmir within the scope of the emission inventory workshop.
+The workshop, where the authorities from İzmir, Manisa, Uşak, Muğla, Aydın and Denizli will attend, will take place on 25 - 28 February 2020.

-Air pollution, which has become one of the biggest environmental problems all over the world, has reached a dangerous level that threatens the fundamental right of people to breathe fresh air.
-Air pollution is at the top of the list of the most important problems faced people announced by the World Health Organization in 2019.
+Air pollution, which has become one of the biggest environmental problems all over the world, has reached a dangerous level threatening the fundamental right of people to breathe fresh air.
+Air pollution is at the top of the list of the most important problems people are facing, announced by the World Health Organization in 2019.
 9 out of 10 people breathe polluted air in the world and 7 million people die every year due to diseases caused by air pollution.

-Especially the poor quality fuels used in industry, house heating and the large number of vehicles in transportation are the main factors affecting the air quality.
+Especially poor quality fuels used in industry and residential heating as well as the large number of vehicles in transportation are the main factors affecting the air quality.
 Air pollution, which poses a significant threat to human health, especially for children, the elderly, pregnant women, also causes major economic losses.
 The health impact of air pollution on the economy has reached billions of dollars all over the world.

-CityAir Project that funded by the Republic of Turkey and European Union and implemented by the Ministry of Environment and Urbanization, aims to raise the air quality thus the quality of life and to raise public awareness in the direction of Turkey's EU Environmental Acquis scope and international conventions which Turkey is a party.
+CityAir Project, co-funded by the Republic of Turkey and European Union and implemented by the Ministry of Environment and Urbanization, aims to improve air quality and thus the quality of life and to raise public awareness within the framework of Turkey's harmonization process with the EU Environmental Acquis and international conventions to which Turkey is a party.

 About the CityAir Project

-CityAir Project that is funded by Republic of Turkey and European Union, is being carried out to improve the air quality in 31 provinces in Turkey.
-Within the scope of the project, efforts are made to raise awareness of air quality related issues for municipalities, decision makers, children, women and different levels of society.
+CityAir Project that is co-funded by the Republic of Turkey and the European Union, is being carried out to improve the air quality in 31 provinces in Turkey.
+Within the scope of the project, efforts are made to raise awareness of air quality related issues among unicipalities, decision makers, children, women and different levels of society.
 Provinces involved in the Project are; Aydın, Denizli, İzmir, Manisa, Muğla, Uşak, Adana, Gaziantep, Hatay, Kahramanmaraş, Kilis, Mersin, Osmaniye, Amasya, Çorum, Giresun, Ordu, Samsun, Sinop, Sivas, Tokat, Afyon, Aksaray, Antalya, Burdur, Isparta, Karaman, Kayseri, Konya, Nevşehir and Niğde.

 Objectives of the project